There’s a fainting game that’s harmful to your body, and puts you at risk of death.

 Have you heard of the pastime for thousands of young teens across North America?
-It’s a game that gives a quick high…but it can kill.
-It’s known to many as “the pass-out game,” “the fainting game,” “the tingling game,” “the blackout game,” and (perhaps the most suitable name) “suffocation roulette.”
+It’s a game that gives a quick high, but it can kill.
+It’s known to many as “the pass-out game,” “the fainting game,” ‘the choking game”, “the tingling game,” “the blackout game,” and perhaps the most suitable name “suffocation roulette.”

 If you do have young friends or family who take turns making each other faint, make sure they know they’re gambling with their lives.
 When teens apply pressure around a friend’s neck to make them faint, they’re constricting the windpipe and cutting off the brain’s supply of oxygen.
 After fainting, the pressure around the neck is released, and oxygen rushes back to the brain, resulting in a brief, euphoric high.
 Those playing may think it’s fun, but it’s deadly.
 Some even play the fainting game regularly, often doing it repeatedly for hours at a time, and may become addicted to the high, an addiction that is extremely dangerous.

 “Addicted teens are using bicycle chains to make themselves faint.”

 You may have heard a classmate or acquaintance argue that the fainting game is a safe alternative to taking drugs, but they’re wrong.
 The addictive side effects and risk of death are still there.
 In fact, some teens are so addicted to the high they play the game by themselves, using their hands, belts, and even bicycle chains to make themselves faint.
 Regrettably, it’s easy to induce fainting, but it’s not so easy to revive yourself or to restore lost oxygen to your brain.
 If you suspect a friend is involved, make sure they’re aware of this problem.